David B. Sentelle

 David Bryan Sentelle (born February 12, 1943) is a Senior United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
+He previously was a U.S. district judge on the United States District Court for the Western District of North Carolina from 1985 to 1987.

 Early life, family and education

 David Sentelle was born in Canton, North Carolina.
 His father was a mill worker.
-David Sentelle was raised in Candler, North Carolina.
+Sentelle was raised in Candler, North Carolina.
 He graduated from Enka High School in 1961, where he was a classmate of Thomas A. Furness III, who is the "Grandfather of Virtual Reality."

 Sentelle received a Bachelor of Arts degree from the University of North Carolina at Chapel Hill in 1965.
 He received a Juris Doctor degree from the University of North Carolina School of Law in 1968.

 Career

-Sentelle practiced law as an associate attorney with the firm Uzzell & Dumont in Asheville, North Carolina from 1968 to 1970.
-He was an Assistant United States Attorney in Charlotte, North Carolina from 1970 to 1974.
+Sentelle practiced law as an associate attorney with the firm Uzzell & Dumont in Asheville, North Carolina, from 1968 to 1970.
+He was an Assistant United States Attorney in Charlotte, North Carolina, from 1970 to 1974.

-Sentelle served as a North Carolina District Court Judge in Mecklenburg Country from 1974 to 1977.
+Sentelle served as a Mecklenburg Country District Court Judge from 1974 to 1977.
 He stepped down from the bench in 1977 to become a partner with the law firm of Tucker, Hicks, Sentelle, Moon & Hodge in Charlotte until his appointment to the U.S. District Court for the Western District of North Carolina in 1985.

 In addition to his practice and judicial service, Sentelle has held several teaching positions.
 He was a visiting professor at the University of North Carolina at Charlotte in 1977.
 He was a visiting professor at the University of North Carolina at Chapel Hill from 1991 to 1992.
 In 1993, he taught as an adjunct professor at Florida State University College of Law.
 Sentelle was an adjunct professor at the George Mason School of Law from 2002 to 2009.

 Sentelle is also a founding member and was the longtime president of the Edward Bennett Williams Inn of the American Inns of Court, one of D.C.'s most prestigious associations of white-collar prosecutors and defense attorneys.
 He won the 2008 American Inns of Court professionalism award in recognition of his service to the Inn.